CS-GWU-2021/AboutTheOrg/README.md

 # Organization descrption
 This organization is made up of me and my teammates at George Washington University
-It contains courses and group works that I took during graduate studies at George Washington University
+It contains courses and group works that I took

-# Where is the project?
+# Where is the works?
 They are too suck to show out

 ⠀⢸⣿⣿⣿⠀⣼⣿⣿⣦⡀